History of the Jews in Sudan

 The history of the Jews in Sudan goes back to a small but vibrant community of Jews who lived there from about 1885 to around 1970.
-Most of the community left for Israel or Europe after anti-Semitic attacks began to spread against both the Jews in Israel and those still living in Sudan.
+Most of the community left for Israel or Europe after antisemitic attacks began to spread against both the Jews in Israel and those still living in Sudan.

-Early Jewish presence in the region
+History

+Pre-History

-Due to other Jewish presence near Sudan, such as in Elephantine, Abyssinia, and Yemen, there is a possibility that there were Jews in the region earlier than the 15th century.
-However, David Reubini (1490 -1540), is thought to be the first Jewish traveler to the region.
+The earliest known mention of the name Yahweh occurs in Egyptian hieroglyphic inscriptions from the 14th century BC (c.
+1400–1352 BC) at Soleb in Sudan, Due to other Jewish presence near Sudan, such as in Elephantine, Abyssinia, and Yemen, there is a possibility that there were Jews in the region earlier than the 15th century.
+However, David Reubini (1490–1540), is thought to be the first Jewish traveler to the region.

-Beginnings of the community
+Mahdist Rule

 There was a small Jewish presence consisting of eight Sephardi Jewish families in 1885 living in Omdurman in Sudan, under Turkish and Egyptian rule.
 The origins of these families and how they settled in Sudan is largely unknown.
 They were free to practice Judaism until the rebel leader Muhamed Ahmed Ibn Abdulla El-Mahdi seized control of Sudan from its Ottoman-Egyptian rulers in 1885 and established Mahdist Sudan.
 During Mahdist rule, the Jewish community was forcibly converted to Islam.
+The leader of the Sudanese Jews at this time was a Turkish Jew name Ben-Zion Coshi, who practiced crypto-Judaism after his forced conversion.
+During Mahdist rule, the community was forced to go to the Grand Mosque of Omdurman, especially on Fridays.
+With agents assigned to watch over them and ensure they complied.

+Anglo-Egyptian Rule

 In September 1898, General Kitchener and 20,000 Anglo-Egyptian troops including a young Winston Churchill entered Omdurman and regained control of the Sudan.
 The country became an Anglo-Egyptian condominium and with this new political status it began to economically flourish.
 The railway line built by the British from Cairo to Khartoum (originally for the military campaign) became particularly important for opening up a previously long and difficult route for traders, including many Jews.